Introduction to JavaScript Iterate Array

 3. Every and Some Methods

-Every and some methods are equivalent to the AND and OR logical operations in its working.
-Both the functions return a boolean value depending on whether the elements of the passed array pass certain conditions specified in the callback function.
-In case of every, if all the elements of the array pass the test then only it returns true otherwise false while in case of some, even if some of the elements pass the test specified in callback then it returns true otherwise false.
+Some methods are equivalent to their work’s AND and OR logical operations.
+Both functions return a boolean value depending on whether the elements of the passed array pass certain conditions specified in the callback function.
+In the case of every, if all the array elements pass the test, then only it returns true or otherwise false.
+At the same time, in the case of some, even if some of the elements pass the test specified in the callback, then it returns true or otherwise false.
 Let us see one example related to both of them.

 Code: